 There are text messages and emails.
-There are instant messages, sent via AIM, MSN, Facebook Messenger, WhatsApp, or any other service out there, most likely dependent on your generation.
+There are instant messages, sent via Facebook Messenger, WhatsApp, or any other service.
 Video chat services like Skype and FaceTime allow us to connect all but face-to-face with others, no matter the distance.
 The range of online communication tools available today means that more and more relationships, be they personal or business-related, are born and nourished over the internet.
 But how many services exist to facilitate a transition from digital interaction to in-person bonding?
-The answer is not many, and of those few, Peapods is likely the best.
+The answer is “not many,” and of those few, Peapods is the best.

 Peapods is a new kind of social media network that puts real-life events at the core of its operations.
 A great way to establish new relationships and strengthen your existing ones, Peapods values genuine human interaction, and aims to remind its users of the importance of kindness, friendship, and meaningful connections in a world that can often feel lonely despite the myriad of communication tools at our fingertips.

 “Together we can cure boredom, conquer loneliness, and fulfil the original promise of the internet – to connect us in ways that matter,” Peapods’ mission statement reads.
 Some might call it a lofty goal, but the approach the service takes to bringing people together is deceptively simple.